THE CHURCH OF JESUS CHRIST OF LATTER-DAY SAINTS – April 2020

 Living in NYC, we had to opportunity to host my aunt, Kim, a few times in our home.
 She is a big fan of the City.
 And my children became big fans of her.

 The summer my sister, Camilla, was married in Washington, Bry and the children and I flew out for the wedding and stayed with Kim in her home in Puyallup.
-She didn’t know about my parent’s split, which had happened the same summer, but I think she had some idea because she asked a few questions.
-And when I told her everything, we spent hours into the night talking, and into the morning.
+She didn’t know about my parent’s separation, which had happened the same summer, but I think she had some idea because she asked a few questions.
+And when I told her everything, we spent hours that the night talking, and into the morning.
 We talked about my parents.
 We talked about her own children.
 We talked about life.
 I want to tell you about some of our conversation about one of her daughters.
 My journal entry:

 Kim was talking about her daughter, Devon.
 She kept talking about Devon’s return to the Church, as if it happened before her husband, Michael’s, conversion.
 This was different information than I currently held to be true.
 So, I asked!